ouhouhsami/tac6/README.md

 Then run ```npm test```.

-Be careful: I didn't succeed in using Chai assertion library.
-Chai uses ```arguments.callee``` that is incompatible with es6 to es5 traceur used to build the tests.js file for the in-browser mocha tests.

 # Options

 --browser or -b to choose the browser which will run the mocha tests "firefox" "Google Chrome" "Safari" ...